 It is hard to beat Felician University if you wish to pursue Fine & Studio Arts as a major.
 Graduates of the Fine Art program make about $36,143 in the first five years of working and $56,031 after their first five years of working.
 Positioned in Lodi, New Jersey, Felician offers a safe, suburban atmosphere for scholars.

 Montclair State University is among your top options if you're planning on studying Fine & Studio Arts.
-Soon after graduating, Fine Art students usually earn an average of $34,831 at the beginning of their careers.
+Fine art majors from Montclair State University get a earnings boost of approximately 5.2% above the typical income of fine & studio arts graduates.
 Montclair State University is situated in the suburban region of Montclair, New Jersey, close to stores and other amusement.

 This school features a high freshman retention rate, with 83.0% of first-year students coming back the next year.
 Campus safety a concern?
 You are going to be happy to know that Montclair State University is known for a low crime rate.
 Ever wish colleges and universities were graded with a report card?
 Now they are.
 Check out Montclair State University's scorecard.

 Rutgers University - Newark is a wonderful decision for students pursuing a Fine & Studio Arts degree.
 Grads of the fine art program report average early career income of fine art and mid-career income of $55,953.
 Newark, New Jersey is an ideal area for learners who get pleasure from the active city life.